 Hundreds of Millions of Dollars Recovered for Clients

 Employment laws are intended to keep employees safe and ensure they get treated fairly in the workplace.
-They began in the early 20th century and have continually expanded and evolved to create safe working environments, non-discriminatory hiring practices, a minimum wage, and more.
+They mostly began in the early 20th century and have continually expanded and evolved to create safe working environments, non-discriminatory hiring practices, a minimum wage, and more.

 Millions of workers benefit from these laws, but employers don’t always observe or follow them.
 When workers get victimized by greedy employers, they need experienced legal advocates on their side to help them get the money they deserve.